NextronSystems/asgard-manual/usage/known-issues.rst

 ``/var/lib/nextron/asgard2/templates/rpm/x86_64/asgard2-agent-1-1.0.0.x86_64.rpm``

-When using ``scp`` to transfer the file from the server, you will need to copy the file to a directoy that is accessible by the ``nextron`` user.
+When using ``scp`` to transfer the file from the server, you will need to copy the file to a directory that is accessible by the ``nextron`` user.
 You also need to change the file permissions.
-One possibility to achive this is to use the following commands:
+One possibility to achieve this is to use the following commands:

 .. code-block:: console